confident-ai/deepeval/docs/docs/quickstart/quickstart.md

         query=query,
         output=output,
         expected_output=expected_output,
-        context=context
+        context=context,
     )
     metric = OverallScoreMetric()
     # if you want to make sure that the test returns an error
     assert_test(test_case, metrics=[metric])

     # If you want to run the test
     test_result = run_test(test_case, metrics=[metric])
     # You can also inspect the test result class
     print(test_result.success)
     print(test_result.score)